radthoc/postsapp/README.md

 Istallation
 -----------
-Checkout the source: git clone git://github.com/radthoc/posts.git or dowmload the zip file, and set the db parameters in the parameters.yml file.
+- Checkout the source: git clone git://github.com/radthoc/posts_app.git or dowmload the zip file.
-Execute the db_script sql to create your database using mysql.
+- Execute the db_script sql to create your database using mysql.
+- Set the db parameters in the Persistence/MYSQLHandler.php.

 Tests
 -----